 Total Distance: 11 km (614 miles)

 Day 5: The Most Important Day (The Lost City of The Incas) – Cusco

-We will wake up early and board one of the first buses to Machu Picchu, to enjoy the sunrise at the citadel (if the weather allows).
-These buses are first come, first serve, starting at 5:30 a.m.
-You’ll have a two hour tour of the Inca citadel, and then some free time to explore.
-If you have purchased permits for wayna Picchu, your guide will show you where this climb starts.
-It will take you 45 minutes to the highest point and another 45 back down.
+We will wake up early and board one of the first buses to Machu Picchu, to enjoy the sunrise at the citadel (weather permitting).
+You’ll have a two hour tour of the Inca citadel, and then some free time to explore by your own.
+If you have purchased permits for Huayna Picchu, your guide will show you where this climb starts.
+It will take you 45 minutes to the highest point and another 45 minutes back down.
 This needs to be booked in advance, and costs $75 per person.
-When you are done with the citadel, you will take the bus back down to Aguas Calientes, and meet for our last lunch in town.
-Last lunch with your group is optional and is not included in the tour cost.
-Following, you will take the afternoon train back to Ollantaytambo, where our private bus will be waiting to take you back to Cusco and drop you off at the hotel.
+When you have finished touring the citadel, you will take the bus back down to Aguas Calientes, and meet for our last lunch in town.
+This last lunch with your group is optional and is not included in the tour cost.
+After lunch, you will take the afternoon train back to Ollantaytambo, where our private bus will be waiting to take you back to Cusco and drop you off at your hotel.